Administrative Officers Management Program

 - College/university transcripts of the candidate

-Application deadlines: Three groups per year (Summer, Fall and Spring) are admitted, with deadlines of mid-April (Summer), end of July (Fall), and end of December (Spring).
+Application deadlines: Three groups per year (Summer, Fall and Spring) are admitted, with deadlines of May (Summer), mid-August (Fall), and early January (Spring).

 Plan of Study